Okefenokee Swamp: Origin

 The Okefenokee was formed over the past 6,500 years by the accumulation of peat in a shallow basin on the edge of an ancient Atlantic coastal terrace, the geological relic of a Pleistocene estuary.
-The swamp is bordered by Trail Ridge, a strip of elevated land believed to have formed as coastal dunes or an offshore barrier island.
+The swamp is bordered by the Trail Ridge, a strip of elevated land believed to have formed as coastal dunes or an offshore barrier island.
 The St. Marys River and the Suwannee River both originate in the swamp.
 The Suwannee River originates as stream channels in the heart of the Okefenokee Swamp and drains at least 90 percent of the swamp's watershed southwest toward the Gulf of Mexico.
 The St. Marys River, which drains only 5 to 10 percent of the swamp's southeastern corner, flows south along the western side of Trail Ridge, through the ridge at St. Marys River Shoals, and north again along the eastern side of Trail Ridge before turning east to the Atlantic.

 History

-The earliest known inhabitants of the Okefenokee Swamp were the Timucua-speaking Oconi, who dwelt on the eastern side of the swamp.
-The Spanish friars built the mission of Santiago de Oconi nearby in order to convert them to Christianity.
+The earliest known inhabitants of the Okefenokee Swamp were the Timucua-speaking Oconi, who dwelt in or on the margin of the swamp.
+The Spanish friars built the mission of Santiago de Oconi in order to convert them to Christianity.
 The Oconi's boating skills, developed in the hazardous swamps, likely contributed to their later employment by the Spanish as ferrymen across the St. Johns River, near the riverside terminus of North Florida's camino real.

 Modern-day longtime residents of the Okefenokee Swamp, referred to as "Swampers", are of overwhelmingly English ancestry.
 Due to relative isolation, the inhabitants of the Okefenokee used Elizabethan phrases and syntax, preserved since the early colonial period when such speech was common in England, well into the 20th century.
 The Suwannee Canal was dug across the swamp in the late 19th century in a failed attempt to drain the Okefenokee.
 After the Suwannee Canal Company's bankruptcy, most of the swamp was purchased by the Hebard family of Philadelphia, who conducted extensive cypress logging operations from 1909 to 1927.
 Several other logging companies ran railroad lines into the swamp until 1942; some remnants remain visible crossing swamp waterways.
 On the west side of the swamp, at Billy's Island, logging equipment and other artifacts remain of a 1920s logging town of 600 residents.
 Most of the Okefenokee Swamp is included in the 403000 acre Okefenokee National Wildlife Refuge.

-The largest wildfire in the swamp’s history began with a lightning strike near the center of the refuge on May 5, 2007, eventually merging with another wildfire that began near Waycross, Georgia, on April 16 when a tree fell on a power line.
+The largest wildfire in the swamp's history began with a lightning strike near the center of the refuge on May 5, 2007, eventually merging with another wildfire that began near Waycross, Georgia, on April 16 when a tree fell on a power line.
 Named the Bugaboo Scrub Fire, by May 31, it had burned more than 600000 acre, or more than 935 square miles, and remains the largest wildfire in both Georgia and Florida history.

 In 2011, the Honey Prairie Fire consumed 309,200 acres of land in the swamp.